lemire/FastPFor/README.md

 It should be suitable for applications to d-gap compression and delta coding in general.

+It is used by the zsearch engine (http://victorparmar.github.com/zsearch/).

 ## Reference and documentation

 Please see: